-Target Allocation Percen Plan As Decem ssets at
+Target Allocation 9

 Asset Category 2006 2005 2004

-U.S. Equity 25% 23% 25%
+U.S. Equity 25 % 23 % 25%

 Foreign Equity 5 6 6

 Fixed Income 70 71 69

-Total 100% 100% 100%
+Total 100 % 100 % 100 %

 SDG&E's postretirement health plans that are not included in the pension trust (shown above) pay premiums to health maintenance organization and point-of-service plans from company and participant contributions.
 SDG&E's investment strategy is to match the long-term growth rate of the liability primarily through the use of tax-exempt California municipal bonds.